hearvox/sound-shares/readme.md

 ## Description ##

 Add an audio player into Facebook posts and Twitter tweets of your posts.

+When you enter an audio file URL in a post's Sound Shares box, this plugin adds the HTML tags so social sites embed audio in their link previews.

+*Note: Works only for secure HTTPS sites.*

+### Settings screen ###

+The Sound Shares screen in your Dashboard (under Settings) lets you restrict the use of Sound Shares by user roles, post types, and category (defaults: admin, 'post', and all categories).
+This is also where you enter your Twitter handle and your Facebook App and ID number to track usage in Facebook Sharing Insights.

+### Post box ###

-Sound Shares adds meta tags into your HTML if you specify an audio file, like an MP3 (must be a secure HTTPS URL).
-Social sites uses these tags to embed a player.
-You can also set the audio's title, author, and image to be different than those of the post.
+The Sound Shares box in the Edit Post screen has a field for the audio URL (internal or external, must be HTTPS) to embed at social sites.
+You can make the audio's title, author, and image different than the post's.

-### Settings and Security ###

-The Settings screen lets you control which user-roles, post-types, and categories display the Sound Shares meta box.
+Once published you will see links to the debug tools at Facebook and Twitter, which show you how your post displays in their link previews.

 ## Installation ##